Governorship of Wes Moore

 Wes Moore became the 63rd governor of Maryland on January 18, 2023.
-A member of the Democratic Party, he defeated far-right state delegate Dan Cox in the 2022 Maryland gubernatorial election in a landside, becoming the state's first African-American governor.
+A member of the Democratic Party, he defeated far-right state delegate Dan Cox in the 2022 Maryland gubernatorial election by a margin of 32%, becoming the state's first African-American governor.

 Moore has generally governed as a moderate.
-During his first term, he prioritized removing regulations limiting new housing development, restarted efforts to build the Red Line, and supported the implementation of the Blueprint for Maryland's Future.
+During his first term, he supported removing regulations limiting new housing development, restarted efforts to build the Red Line, and supported the implementation of the Blueprint for Maryland's Future.
 He also backed efforts to establish a service year option for high school graduates, improve abortion access and public safety, and decrease child poverty in Maryland.
 Moore engaged in recovery efforts after the Francis Scott Key Bridge collapse, and oversaw the passage of a tax reform bill in 2025.

-Moore's politics
+Political ideology

-During an August 2006 interview with C-SPAN, Moore said he identified as a "social moderate and strong fiscal conservative".
+During an August 2006 interview with C-SPAN, Moore identified as a "registered Democrat" who is a "social moderate and strong fiscal conservative".
 In September 2022, he reiterated his position on fiscal issues as being "fiscally responsible".
-During his gubernatorial campaign, he was described as center-left as well as progressive, and as a moderate during his tenure as governor.
+During his gubernatorial campaign, he was described as center-left as well as progressive.
+He has been described as a moderate during his tenure as governor.

 Moore has cited Jared Polis, Parris Glendening, and Roy Cooper as his political role models.